 Penne with vodka sauce (penne alla vodka in Italian) is one of the most iconic dishes from the 70s and 80s.

 The origin of this recipe is not clear, and as you can easily see the main ingredient is not typically Italian at all!
-So, why vodka sauce is the second most famous pasta sauce after the undisputed #1 (i.e. bolognese sauce)?
+So, why authentic vodka sauce recipe is the second most searched for pasta sauce after the undisputed #1 (i.e. bolognese sauce)?

 It seems that even penne alla vodka recipe was created in Bologna, in the 70s, when at Dante’s restaurant the chef was famous for this flambé preparation, based on vodka.
 Success was that huge the recipe arrived to the USA and became very popular, mainly among the Italian Americans.
 Both in Italy and USA, discos started serving penne alla vodka during parties, making it an iconic food.
 The usage of cream as part of pasta sauces is a typical 80s thing, and this sauce is not an exception.